-Watch Mayor Jamie Harkins discuss the Cyberattack.
+Mayor Jamie Harkins discusses the July Cyberattack.

-NOTICE OF SECURITY BREACH – Aug.
+NOTICE OF SECURITY BREACH – posted Aug.
 24, 2020 This public notice is intended to advise residents, employees, and customers of an incident involving a cyberattack on the City of Lafayette’s computer network system, and possible security breach of personal information stored on the City’s system.
 Although we are unaware of any actual acquisition or misuse of personal information, we are providing notice to potentially affected individuals about the incident and resources available to protect individuals against possible identity theft or fraud.

 What Happened?
 On July 27, 2020, a ransomware cyberattack on the City’s computer system disabled network services resulting in disruptions to phone service, email, and online payment and reservation systems.
 The City’s system was shut down and disconnected that morning, and any access the cyber criminals had was cut off at that time.
 We do not believe personal credit or debit card information was compromised because the City uses external PCI-certified payment gateways, which were not accessible or affected in the cyberattack.
 There is no evidence to suggest personal data was compromised, but out of an abundance of caution, residents and employees are advised to be vigilant to monitor accounts for suspicious activity.